benmvp/slides/2023/seattlejs/nextjs.md

 - So the page will still be pre-rendered at build time
 - Let's look at `getStaticProps` again
 - It's the same except we include this `revalidate` property
-  - It tells Next how long to keep around this cached version of the page
+  - It tells Next how long to keep around the cached version of the page
-  - After cache time is up, it'll **regenerate** the page the next time it's requested (hence the name)
+  - After cache time is up, it'll **"regenerate"** the page the next time it's requested (hence the name)
-- So the page is still static, but not "permanent"
+- So the page is still static, but not "permanently static"
-  - It can change w/o a rebuild
+  - It can change w/o a triggered rebuild

 /////
 <!-- .slide: data-background="url(../../img/nextjs/salamander-michaela-klikova-izRfVtrRX30-unsplash.jpg) no-repeat top" data-background-size="cover" -->